dmkhang1101/Machine-Learner/Neural Network/README.md

 This folder contains the code to implement the Neural Network algorithm with Back Propagation and Stratified Cross Validation Technique.
-The code is tested on two datasets wine.csv and house_votes_84.csv
+The code is tested on two datasets wine.csv and house_votes_84.csv achieving accuracy, recall, precision and f1 score over 0.93.